bp4mc2/bp4mc2/doc/implementation.md

 1. Calculate the signature of all concepts in the new version of the dataset.
 This is necessary to determine which concepts have changed.
 It is done by generating a hash based on a concatenation of all predicates and objects of a concept.
 2. Delete the signature of all *deleted* concepts from the mastergraph.
 This is necessary to ensure that, should the exact same concept be re-added to the dataset at a later time, that will be considered a new version of the concept.
 3. Add all triples of all *changed* concepts to the new versiongraph.
 This can be done by comparing the calculated signature in step 1 to the signature stored in the mastergraph, and then adding only those concepts that have a changed signature to the new versiongraph.
+4. Add a triple to the old versiongraph of the *deleted* and *changed* concepts to denote that the version of those concepts is no longer up to date.
-4. Update the signature and the link to the most recent version in the mastergraph, i.e. delete the old signature and the `rdfs:isDefinedBy` triple and replace them with the new values.
+5. Update the signature and the link to the most recent version in the mastergraph, i.e. delete the old signature and the `rdfs:isDefinedBy` triple and replace them with the new values.